dinakajoy/soul-sync/README.md

 # 🧠 Soul Sync: An Emotional AI Companion

 **Soul Sync** is an AI-powered emotional well-being app that helps users reflect, regulate their emotions, and grow through intentional self-discovery.
+With latest update - Machine Learning Model to predict if user need Mental Health Treatment

 ## Core Purpose